OWASP/www-project-ai-security-and-privacy-guide/index.md

 <p align="center"><a href="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/aisecthreatscountermeasures.png?raw=true" target="_blank" rel="noopener noreferrer"><img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/aisecthreatscountermeasures.png?raw=true"/> </a></p>

-In a nutshell, AI security consists of:
+In a nutshell, dealing with AI security requires:
-* **Regular application security** for the application and infrastructure.
-Which should include **hiding model parameters** to protect against some model attacks
+*	**Improving regular application security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and throttled
-* **Protecting the new development pipelines** for data engineering and model engineering with standard security controls (against data leaks, IPR leaks, data integrity attacks, supply-chain attacks).
-In addition, **data quality assurance** is an important security countermeasure in the engineering phase
+*	**Extending regular application security** to the new development activities (data engineering and model engineering) for protection against data leaks, data/model poisoning, intellectual property leaks, and supply-chain attacks
-* The big one: **Data science model attack prevention** (which is the realm of data science to prevent adversarial ML attacks)
-* **Controlling the behavior** of the AI model:
-  * Minimizing privileges of AI models
-  * Oversight of AI model behavior (e.g. guardrails, human oversight)
+*	**Limiting the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight
-  * Monitoring and incident detection to detect abuse / respond
-  * Limiting bulk access to the model
+*	**Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, random feature nullification, larger training sets, detecting common perturbation attacks

 <br />

-Further reading on AI security can be found at the bottom of this guide.
-If I had to highlight one, it would be [ENISA's multilayer framework](https://www.enisa.europa.eu/publications/multilayer-framework-for-good-cybersecurity-practices-for-ai).
+Further reading on AI security can be found at the bottom of this security section.
+If I had to highlight one, it would be [ENISA's ML threats and countermeasures](https://www.enisa.europa.eu/publications/securing-machine-learning-algorithms).
 And a cool one: [The Large Language Model top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/).

 ## Particular AI security risks